GuidesRecipesAPI ReferenceChangelog

 • Hard deletes

-By default, Polytomic will propagate deletes from your source as soft-deletes, by marking the __polytomic_deleted_at column for each table with a datetime reflecting deletion time.
+By default, Polytomic will propagate deletes from your source as soft-deletes, by marking the __polytomic_deleted_at column for each destination table with a datetime reflecting deletion time.

 You can choose to replace this behaviour by propagating deletes as hard deletes instead.
 To do so, simply check the Propagate hard deletes instead of soft deletes checkbox in the Advanced settings option at the bottom of your sync configuration: